greatpwr/trading-journal/README.md

-# Trading Journal web services
+# Trading Journal web services with spring boot

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is the backend webservices to support a journal application specifically designed for trading.
+It uses spring boot as the platform that can be deployed as a standalone application.
+Configurationn is provided to be installed on AWS.

 ### Prerequisites